cambiotraining/unix-shell/materials/01-basics/03-text_manipulation.md

 $ grep "Alpha" all_countries.csv > alpha.csv
 ```

-We could investigate the output of our command using `less alpha.tsv`.
+We could investigate the output of our command using `less alpha.csv`.

 ----